Woman with cold relaxing on a gray sofa while drinking tea

 Flu

 What is it?
-Your respiratory tract (mouth, nose, throat and lungs) is infected.
+Your upper respiratory tract (nose, throat, and upper airways) is infected.

 How did I get it?
-You got the flu from airborne droplets sneezed or coughed, or by touching contaminated surfaces.
-Flu viruses keep evolving, which is why flu shots, which are updated every year, are never fully effective.
+You got the influenza (flu) virus from airborne droplets sneezed or coughed, or by touching contaminated surfaces.
+Flu viruses keep evolving, which is why influenza vaccines are updated every year.

 What should I do?
 Relieve symptoms with rest, fluids and medicines.
-In severe cases, antiviral medications like Tamiflu or Relenza may be prescribed to reduce the flu’s duration, severity and risk of complications.
-Antiviral medications usually have to be started within 48 hours of symptom onset to be helpful.
+In severe cases, or for individuals at high risk for complications, antiviral medications like oseltamivir (Tamiflu) may be prescribed.
+Antivirals are most effective when started within 48 hours to reduce the flu’s duration, severity and risk of complications.

 How long will it last?
-The worst of it — fever and aches — should be over in three to five days.
-The coughing and general tiredness can linger two weeks or more.
+The worst of it — fever and aches — is often over in three to five days.
+The coughing and general fatigue can linger two weeks or more.

 When can I go back to work?
 Wait at least five days after onset of symptoms and 24 hours after your fever breaks.

 How common is it?
-Every year, between 5 and 20 percent of Americans get the flu, sending many to the hospital with severe complications.
+Every year, between 5% and 20% of Americans get the flu, sending many to the hospital with severe complications.

-See a doctor if: Symptoms get worse, you have new symptoms, or if you have a condition or situation that makes you vulnerable to flu complications.
+See a doctor if: Symptoms get worse, particularly a worsening cough after the first week, or if you have a condition or situation that makes you vulnerable to flu complications.

 Learn more about the flu.